Executive Experience

 WorkTheory is grounded in senior executive leadership experience.
-Before establishing WorkTheory Co., Phillipa served as Chief People Officer within a complex, leading multi-site New Zealand hospitality organisation, leading HR governance, workforce design and culture transformation at executive and board level.
+Before establishing WorkTheory Co., Phillipa served as Chief People Officer at a complex, leading multi-site New Zealand hospitality organisation, leading HR governance, workforce design and culture transformation at executive and board level.
+The initiatives below reflect large-scale strategic programmes delivered across distributed teams, shaping operating models, inclusion frameworks and employer positioning.

-Advancing Organisational Accessibility as Strategic Governance
+Organisational Accessibility as Strategic Governance

 Role: Chief People Officer